Dark matter and low scale leptogenesis in a flavor symmetric neutrino two Higgs doublet model($\nu$2HDM): Introduction

 The basic idea followed in our work comprises of the realisation of the $\nu$2HDM by the virtue of the flavor symmetries $A_{4}\otimes Z_{4}$.
 Along with the constituent particles of the generic $\nu$2HDM, we have added a singlet scalar and a Dirac singlet fermion to the model.
 The newly added particles incorporate the dark sector, by which the DM phenomenology can be explained.
 As already mentioned, the DM considered in our work is of FIMP type.
-We have analysed leptogenesis in our work with the consideration of a mass hierarchy of the RHN as mentioned earlier.
+We have analysed leptogenesis in our work with the consideration of a mass hierarchy of the RHN $M_{N_{1}}<< M_{N_{2,3}}$ .
 On finding the numerical values of the Yukawa coupling matrix, we further carry out a detailed analysis of leptogenesis as well as neutrinoless double beta decay($0\nu\beta\beta$).
+Also the branching ratio of the decay $(\mu \rightarrow e\gamma)$ is calculated in order to constrain the Yukawa couplings obtained from the model.
 We emphasize on a relative study due to the variation in the values of the rotational matrix angles used for parametrization of the Yukawa coupling matrix.
-This yields variation in decay parameter value K, which is used in determining baryon asymmetry of the Universe and also explains the various DM phenomenologies.
+This yields variation in decay parameter value $K_{N_{1}}$, which is used in determining baryon asymmetry of the Universe and also explains the various DM phenomenologies.
 Thus, we see how the choice of the angles has an impact on neutrino phenomenology and related cosmology carried out in this work.

 We have further categorised the paper into six sections which are as follows.
-Sec.\eqref{sec2} and sec.\eqref{sec3} includes the basic model and the flavor symmetric model respectively.
+Sec.\eqref{sec3} includes the basic model and the flavor symmetric model.
 Phenomenologies such as leptogenesis and dark matter are mentioned in sec.\eqref{sec4} and sec.\eqref{sec5} respectively.
 We finally show the numerical analysis and the results obtained in sec.\eqref{sec6}, followed by the conclusion in sec.\eqref{sec7}.